Britney Spears’ ‘Time Out’ Deckchair Pic Has Instagram Stumped

 Britney Spears appears to have caused a stir.
 The “Toxic” singer took to Instagram last night with a somewhat-cryptic message, leaving fans drawing all sorts of conclusions alongside seeing some of them straight-up stumped.

 Britney’s post came as an old-school image.
 The black-and-white photo showed a woman reclining in a deckchair with her eyes closed as she appeared asleep.
-Britney herself super-imposed the image with some text:
+Britney super imposed the image with some text.

 “I’ve put myself in timeout until I can play nice with others.
 This may take a while,” the 37-year-old wrote.

-Britney also took to the comments section of her update to add a little more, stating that her post might pertain to a ten-year timespan.
+Britney also took to the comments section of her update to add a little more, stating that her post might pertain to a 10-year timespan.

 Fan responses quickly poured in, although they seemed to express a wide variety of sentiments.
-While many fans took to the comments section to shower the star with the overall praise she garners from her social media updates, others honed in on what they were being fed.
+While many fans took to the comments section to shower the star with the usual praise she garners from her social media updates, others honed in on what they were being fed.
 Regardless, many fans seemed to be wanting more details.

 “Omg!
 You really are spilling the beans girl!!
 Tell us more,” one fan wrote with over 104 users liking the comment.